AngryUEFI/AngryCAT/README.md

 * Microcode is applied with interrupts disabled
 * Runs the machine code in specified slot
 * Executes on given core number
-* TODO: timeout is broken, must set to 0 for now (AngryUEFI is missing a timer implementation)
-* TODO: core != 0 required further testing, only basic testing has been performed
+* Timeout is the amount 1ms stalls core 0 waits for the job to switch to Ready state after the job was launched
+* Timeout = 0 means to wait forever, not recommended as jobs can lock up a core
+* If the job is run on core 0 timeout is disregarded
 * Responds with a UCODEEXECUTETESTRESPONSE
 * Optionally applies the known good update afterwards
     * this is done directly in the assembly stub to limit executed instructions
+* If the ucode update is rejected (aka GPF handler is entered), the machine code is not executed

 ### Structure
 * 4 Byte unsigned LE target ucode slot
 * 4 Byte unsigned LE target machine code slot
 * 4 Byte unsigned LE target core number
-* 4 Byte unsigned LE timeout in ms for execution, 0 for unlimited
+* 4 Byte unsigned LE timeout in roughly ms for execution, 0 for unlimited
 * 4 Byte unsigned LE options
     * 3 Byte unused
     * 1 Byte flags, Bit 0: LSB
         * Bit 0 - apply known good update after the test update

+## GETLASTTESTRESULT
+* ID 0x152
+* Get the result of the last executed test on requested core
+* Returns two messages, in this order:
+    * Returns a CORESTATUSRESPONSE (last message = False)
+    * Returns a UCODEEXECUTETESTRESPONSE (last message = True)
+* Returns the state as-is, if a job on the core is still running this might be invalid/corrupted

+### Structure
+* 8 Byte unsigned LE core number

 ## READMSR
 * ID 0x201